bkahlert/kill-zscaler/README.md

 - The script will set up network address translation (NAT) so that traffic from 192.168.64.x will be properly routed.
-- It also prints instructions on how to configure clients to actually pass their requests to your Zscaler machine for the specified domains.
+- It prints instructions on how to configure clients to actually pass their requests to your Zscaler machine for the specified domains.
 - It copies a script to your clipboard that applies all just mentioned steps.

-If you prefer to have a one-line without having to download anything you can use the following command *at your own risk*:
+If you prefer to have a one-liner without having to download anything you can use the following command *at your own risk*:
 ```shell
 SHARE_ZSCALER_SOURCE_ADDRESS=192.168.64.0/24 \